-Fountain Medical Plaza 251 Cohasset Road, Suite 110 Chico, CA 95926
+Fountain Medical Plaza 251 Cohasset Road, Chico, CA 95926

-Your pre-admission screening will include a nursing assessment, blood tests, urine sample, chest X-ray and an EKG.
-Results will be provided to your primary care provider and orthopedic surgeon.
+Your pre-admission screening will include a nursing assessment, blood tests, urine sample, chest X-ray and an EKG, as well as other tests as indicated.
 This appointment will take about an hour.
 Please come with your:

 - Insurance card

 - Picture ID

 - Advance Health Care Directive (if you have one)

-- Medical orders

-- Medication list: include over-the-counter medications. herbs, vitamins, eye drops, inhalers, etc.
+- Medication list; include over-the-counter medications, herbs, vitamins, eye drops, inhalers, etc.

-- Medical and surgical history

 - Current medical problems

 - Allergies

+- Medical and surgical history